On Computational Complexity of Unitary and State Design Properties: Introduction

 This paper is organized as follows.
 We begin with preliminaries in~\cref{S:Preliminaries}, where we explain our notation and overview basic properties of unitary and state designs.
 Our results and their implications are all summarized in~\cref{S:MainResults}.
-Proofs are provided in~\cref{S:QAforFP,S:CompFPs,S:promiseFP,S:promiseDES}.
-After the conclusion in~\cref{S:conclusion}, we show basic properties of designs in~\cref{App:FramePotential} for completeness.
+Proofs are provided in~\cref{S:CompFPs,S:promiseFP,S:promiseDES}.
+After the conclusion in~\cref{S:conclusion}, we provide supplementary proofs in Appendices.